-A shorter version of the toolbox above, this brief guide pulls together the most important material from the full action plan, including charts, templates and sample materials that clinicians can put to use.
-As the guide above, the tools are applicable to all types of clinical screening.
-This is available at http://www.cancer.org/healthy/informationforhealth-careprofessionals/colonmdclinicansinformation-source/cancerscreeningactionplan/ index
+A shorter version of the toolbox above, this brief guide pulls together the most important material from the full action plan, including charts, templates and sample materials that clinicians can use.
+As with the guide above, the tools are applicable to all types of clinical screening.
+This is available

-Steps for Increasing Colotrectal Cancer Screening Rates: A Manual for Community Health Centers This is a more up-to-date toolkit for increasing screening rates.
+Steps for Increasing Colorectal Cancer Screening Rates: A Manual for Community Health Centers

+This is a more up-to-date toolkit for increasing screening rates.
 While it focuses on colorectal cancer screening and was designed for Community Health Centers, the principles apply to all primary care practices.
-It provides field-tested tools, templates, and resources.
-This is available at http://nccrt.org/about/provider-education/manual-for-community-health-centers-2/
+It provides field-tested tools, templates and resources.
+This toolkit is available at http://nccrt.org/about/provider-education/manual-for-community-health-centers-2/.